Louisville vs. Lexington

 Median Age

-A $100,000 salary in Louisville has the same purchasing power as $103,448 in Lexington — based on each city's cost of living index.
+A $100,000 salary in Louisville has the same purchasing power as $103,448 in Lexington— based on each city's cost of living index.

 Homes in Lexington are 13% cheaper (-$30,000 less).
-That's a significant down payment and monthly payment difference.
+That's a meaningful down-payment and monthly-payment difference.

-Renting in Louisville saves you $30/month — $360 per year.
+Renting in Louisville saves $30/month — $360 per year.
 Median rent: $895/mo in Louisville vs $925/mo in Lexington.

-On a median-priced home, Louisville owners pay roughly $1,951/year in property taxes vs $2,200/year in Lexington.
+On a median-priced home, Louisville owners pay roughly $1,951/year vs $2,200/year in Lexington.
 Rates are comparable.

 Median household income is $59,600 in Louisville and $61,200 in Lexington.
 Incomes are similar, so cost of living differences matter more.